-- 1-7.4 Devices used to view through fire doors rated at 11⁄2 hours or less shall be labeled. - 1-8 Types of Door Construction. - 1-8.1 General.
+1-8 Types of Door Construction.

+- 1-8.1 General.
 The following types of door construction generally follow terminology of the industry and of testing laboratory classification and are offered for descriptive identification of available doors. - 1-8.2 Composite Doors.
 Composite fire doors consist of wood, steel, or plastic sheets bonded to and supported by a solid core material. - 1-8.3 Hollow Metal Doors.
 Hollow metal fire doors are of flush or panel design with not less than 20-gage steel faces.
 Flush door designs include steel stiffeners or honeycomb core material to support the faces.
 The voids between stiffeners may be filled with insulating material.
 Panel door designs are of stile and rail construction with insulated panels. - 1-8.4 Metal Clad (Kalamein) Doors.
 Metal clad fire doors are of flush or panel design consisting of metal covered wood cores or stiles and rails and insulated panels covered with steel of 24 gage or lighter. - 1-8.5 Sheet Metal Doors.
 Sheet metal fire doors are formed of 22-gage or lighter steel and are of corrugated, flush sheet, or panel design. - 1-8.6 Rolling Steel Doors.
 Rolling steel fire doors consist of steel or stainless steel interlocking slats to form a curtain of not less than 22 gage attached to an overhead barrel mounted on brackets for attachment to walls.
-The complete assembly includes the operating counterbalance enclosed in the barrel, automatic closing mechanism, the door guides, metal hood enclosure, and flame baffle. - 1-8.7 Tinclad Doors.
+The complete assembly includes the operating counter-balance enclosed in the barrel, automatic closing mechanism, the door guides, metal hood enclosure, and flame baffle. - 1-8.7 Tinclad Doors.
 Tinclad fire doors are of two- or three-ply wooden core construction, covered with 30-gage galvanized steel or terne plate [maximum size 14 in. by 20 in.
 (0.36 m by 0.51 m)] or 24-gage galvanized steel sheets not more than 48 in.
 (1.22 m) wide.
-Face sheets shall be vented.

-- 1-8.8 Curtain-type Doors.
-Curtain-type doors consist of interlocking steel blades or a continuous formed spring steel curtain installed in a steel frame. - 1-8.9 Wood Core Type.
+Face sheets shall be vented. - 1-8.8 Curtain-type Doors.
+Curtain-type doors consist of interlocking steel blades or a continuous formed spring steel curtain installed in a steel frame. - 1-8.9 Wood Core Type Doors.
 Wood core-type doors consist of wood, hardboard, or plastic face sheets bonded to a wood block or wood particleboard core material with untreated wood edges. - 1-8.10 Special Purpose Doors.
-(See Appendix I.)
+(See Appendix H.)